 Reach a new audience

-One of the main benefits of affiliate marketing is that it enables you to broaden your customer base outside your own web-marketing efforts.
-"It's about getting in front of an audience that you may not otherwise reach," explains Lucy Whittington, director of Inspired Business Marketing.
+One of the main benefits of affiliate marketing is that it enables you to broaden your customer base.
+"It's about getting in front of an audience that you may not otherwise reach," says Lucy Whittington, director of Inspired Business Marketing.
 "Hotels, for instance, could use a number of affiliates such as car hire firms, flight companies or travel insurers which share the same target market.

 "Once successfully up and running, affiliate programmes can generate between 10-30% of total sales," she adds.

 Affiliate schemes are also cost-effective as they work on a cost-per-action basis, meaning that you only pay on seeing results.
 So, unlike advertising, you do not incur any costs until a sale is actually made.

 Set up an affiliate programme

 The cheapest way of setting up a scheme is to establish and run it yourself, simply by approaching suitable firms.
 This gives you control over who you work with, but it can be time-consuming.
 "If you only have a small number of affiliates, it's possible to make it work, but you will need to invest in the right infrastructure to track sales and commissions," says Whittington.

 "You'll also have to think about managing each affiliate account, keeping on top of individual agreements, updating promotions and ads, recruiting new affiliates when necessary and making sure no-one is misrepresenting you online," she adds.